FICTION

 Swimming Lessons

-By Liam Hogan in Issue Six, September 2022
+by Liam Hogan in Issue Six, September 2022

 She came to me on the high tide of a spring storm.
 I was embarrassed that my uncle's cottage, quivering in the bared teeth of the gale, was not as tidy as perhaps it could have been, nor as homely.
 And I had nothing to share except half of yesterday's loaf and the better part of a bottle of cheap wine, drunk from a pair of mismatched tankards.